gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     <a href="../../../../../../.dependencies/gromacstutorials-inputs/tutorial1/empty.gro" target="_blank">empty.gro</a>

-The first line, *Empty box*, is a comment, the second line is the total number of atoms (0), and the last line is the box dimension in nanometer, here 3.5 nm by 3.5 nm by 3.5 nm.
+The first line, *Cubic box*, is a comment, the second line is the total number of atoms (0), and the last line is the box dimension in nanometer, here 3.5 nm by 3.5 nm by 3.5 nm.
 This **.gro** file is written in |Gromos87 format.